mjpekala/bio-segmentation/README.md

 # Convolutional Neural Nets for Dense (per-pixel) Image Classification
 This repository provides simple examples of using deep networks to segment electron microscropy and other biological image data.
 The basic approach is based on the sliding-window technique described in [this](http://papers.nips.cc/paper/4741-deep-neural-networks-segment-neuronal-membranes-in-electron-microscopy-images) NIPS 2013 paper by Dan Ciresan and others at IDSIA.
-Note that while this approach can provide reasonable results, it is not the only approach for this class of problems (see notes below for more details).
+Note that while the sliding-window technique can provide reasonable results, it is not the only approach for this class of problems (and is fairly computationally inefficient; see notes below for more details).

 Note: this code is in an experimental state and subject to change; it is made available on an "as is" basis in the hope that it may be useful to others.
 Use at your own risk :)